-- Having regular child meetings with Parents and carers throughout their time in nursery and reception. - Staff engage and communicate with parents/carers during face-to-face handovers in the morning and afternoon. - Weekly newsletters written every Friday by the class teacher sharing the week's learning, photographs and links to support learning at home. - Using the Famly app throughout Nursery to keep in contact with parents and carers. - Using Tapestry in the reception classes to keep parents informed about their child's learning through weekly newsletters and to share agreed "next steps" after focus child meetings. - Encouraging parents to contribute to the child's Tapestry or FAMLY profile by including WOW moments from home and sharing special events in family life. - Parents receive a report on their child's attainment at the end of each school year in both preschool and reception classes. - Parents are encouraged to talk to the child's teacher if there are any concerns - Arranging a range of activities throughout the year that encourage collaboration between children, school and parents through open afternoons, parent phonics workshops, Christmas Nativity, Sports Day, charity events and other school events.
+- Having regular child meetings with Parents and carers throughout their time in nursery and reception. - Staff engage and communicate with parents/carers during face-to-face handovers in the morning and afternoon. - Weekly newsletters written every Friday by the class teacher/room lead, sharing the week's learning, photographs and links to support learning at home. - Using the Famly app throughout Nursery to keep in contact with parents and carers. - Using the FAMLY app in the reception classes to keep parents informed about their child's learning through weekly newsletters. - Encouraging nursery parents to contribute to the child's FAMLY profile by including WOW moments from home and sharing special events in family life.

-• A transition programme where parents are involved in supporting their children transition within the nursery classes, from preschool to reception and from reception into year 1.
+- Parents receive a report on their child's attainment at the end of each school year in both preschool and reception classes. - Parents are encouraged to talk to the child's teacher if there are any concerns - Arranging a range of activities throughout the year that encourage collaboration between children, school and parents through open afternoons, parent phonics workshops, Christmas Nativity, Sports Day, charity events and other school events. - A transition programme where parents are involved in supporting their children transition within the nursery classes, from preschool to reception and from reception into year 1.